wootzapp/wootz-browser/src/docs/updater/functional_spec.md

 be effective.

 ### Enterprise Policies
+Some updater behavior can be controlled by enterprise policies.
+Policies are only respected on devices that are "domain-joined", enrolled in Chrome Enterprise Core, or (on macOS) managed by MDM.
+A device is "domain-joined" if it is on Windows and enrolled in an Active Directory domain or Azure Active Directory domain, or it is on macOS and joined to a domain via MCX.

 Enterprise policies can prevent the installation of applications:

 * A per-application setting may specify whether an application is installable.